microsoft/WinDbg-Samples/TTDQueries/tutorial-instructions.md

 4. Select the 'Record process with Time Travel Debugging' and fill in the 'Output directory' if you prefer a different location from the default.

-At this point in the steps you should see something like this:
+At this point in the steps, you should see something like this:

 <img src="images/windbg-launch.jpg" alt="Windbg Preview Launch" width="1100"/>